How to manually match a credit note to an invoice

 Enter a manual invoice receipt, settling the invoice in full.
 Make sure to use the credit note’s date because this is likely to be the date on which you want the ‘net off’ to show on.

 2. Create a ‘dummy’ credit note refund

 Follow the same steps above to navigate to the relevant credit note and under the ‘Actions’ menu select ‘Add manual bank transaction’ again.
 Make sure to use the same amount again so that everything balances out.

 Once you’ve done this, both the invoice and the credit note will show as settled.
 The invoice will show as as paid and the credit note will show as as refunded.

-If you then go to the 'Banking' overview and select the relevant bank account, you’ll see a dummy receipt and a dummy payment for the same amount, cancelling each other out.
+Choose the relevant bank account from the list of accounts below the graph and you’ll see the dummy receipt and payment for the same amount, cancelling each other out.

 What if the credit note doesn't cancel out the whole invoice?

 If the credit note only settles part of the invoice, then follow the same steps, but when you enter the invoice receipt, only enter the amount that’s covered by the credit note.
 This is so that the receipt and payment in the bank account are the same, and so that the amount of the invoice that isn’t covered by the credit note still shows as due.